inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Let sleeping dogs lie.
 		-- Charles Dickens
 How do I get HOME?
-The first duty of a revolutionary is to get away with it.
+The first duty of a revolutionary is to get  with it.
 		-- Abbie Hoffman
 A woman's best protection is a little money of her own.
 		-- Cl Booth Luce, quoted in "The Wit of Women"